Relation between exciton splittings, magnetic circular dichroism, and magnetization in wurtzite (Ga,Fe)N: MCD vs. magnetization

-where $I^+$ and $I^-$ denote the $\sigma^+$ and $\sigma^-$ polarized components of the reflectivity signal.
-The experimental MCD and theoretical MCD (MCD$_{\textbf{fit}}=\frac{R^+ -R^-}{R^+ +R^-}$) values defined in this way are shown for (Ga,Fe)N at 1~T as a function of the photon energy in Fig.~\ref{widma1T}(d).
+The experimental MCD and modeled MCD (MCD$_{\textbf{fit}}=\frac{R^+ -R^-}{R^+ +R^-}$) are shown for (Ga,Fe)N at B = 1~T as a function of the photon energy in Fig.~\ref{widma1T}(d).
 As seen, the MCD spectrum exhibits a wide pronounced maximum (MCD$_{\textbf{max}}$) in the spectral region of excitons $A$ and $B$, centered around 3495~meV.
 The MCD$_{\textbf{max}}$ is accompanied by two minima (MCD$_{\textbf{minL}}$ and MCD$_{\textbf{minR}}$) on its sides, as marked in Fig.~\ref{widma1T}(d).
 The MCD signal is weak outside this region, indicating that the $A$ and $B$ excitons provide the main contribution to the magnitude of near band-gap MCD in (Ga,Fe)N.

+The shape of the MCD spectrum shown in Fig.~\ref{widma1T}(d), although resulting from the contributions of three excitons, is actually similar to the typical spectra of zinc-blende DMSs.\cite{Ando:2000_B,Ando:2004_JPCM} It is interesting to analyse which characteristics of the MCD spectrum in (Ga,Fe)N would assure the highest degree of agreement with magnetization.
+We consider three quantities: 1) the integrated absolute value of the MCD intensity\cite{Hochst:2002_PRB} in the excitonic region, MCD$_{\textbf{area}}$; 2) the maximum of the MCD intensity, MCD$_{\textbf{max}}$; 3) the sum of the absolute values of the MCD extrema, MCD$_{\textbf{extrema}}$ = |MCD$_{\textbf{minL}}$| + MCD$_{\textbf{max}}$ + |MCD$_{\textbf{minR}}$|.

+The side extrema (|MCD$_{\textbf{minL}}$| and |MCD$_{\textbf{minR}}$|) and the central maximum (MCD$_{\textbf{max}}$) correspond respectively to the minima and the sum of maxima of the lorentzian type contributions to the MCD curve from the $A$ and $B$ excitons (as seen in Figs.~\ref{widma1T} and ~\ref{wavesMCDvsGamma}).
+Thus, the sum of the extrema of the MCD values should provide reasonable information on the MCD magnitude.
+A similar method (summation of curve extrema) was applied for the determination of the magnitude of magneto-optic Kerr effect in (Cd,Mn)Te.~\cite{Testelin:1997_PRB}